Roger T. Pipe: Career

-In 2005, Pipe joined The Daily Noise, an uncensored entertainment radio talk show broadcast out of Las Vegas, hosted by spin jocks Kaan Soler and Jimmy Diggs, as a weekly guest commentator.
-The Daily Noise folded in late August 2007, signaling the end of a successful three-year run.
-Prior to the Daily Noise, Pipe also had a number of appearances on the radio show "Lovebytes," hosted by Dr. Bob Berkowitz on Eyada.com, and had been in the process of negotiating a deal for his own news show when Eyada went off the air.
+In 2005, Pipe joined The Daily Noise, a Las Vegas-based entertainment radio talk show hosted by Kaan Soler and Jimmy Diggs, as a weekly guest commentator.
+The program ended in August 2007.
+Before joining The Daily Noise, Pipe had also appeared on Lovebytes, hosted by Bob Berkowitz on Eyada.com, and had discussed developing his own news program before Eyada ceased operations in 2001.